pegasus-isi/pegasus/doc/sphinx/introduction.rst

 -  **Error Recovery**

-   When errors occur, Pegasus tries to recover when possible by retrying tasks, by retrying the entire workflow, by providing workflow-level checkpointing, by re-mapping portions of the workflow, by trying alternative data sources for staging data, and, when all else fails, by providing a rescue workflow containing a description of only the work that remains to be done.
-It cleans up storage as the workflow is executed so that data-intensive workflows have enough space to execute on storage-constrained resource.
+   When errors occur, Pegasus tries to recover when possible by retrying tasks, retrying the entire workflow, providing workflow-level checkpointing, re-mapping portions of the workflow, trying alternative data sources for staging data, and, when all else fails, by providing a rescue workflow containing a description of only the work that remains to be done.
+It cleans up storage as the workflow is executed so that data-intensive workflows have enough space to execute on a storage-constrained resource.
 Pegasus keeps track of what has been done (provenance) including the locations of data used and produced, and which software was used with which parameters.